 It can take a while to detach from guests, as they will often want to be around you and hang out with you when we need to get started with the photos of the two of you.
 Having a firm plan makes it easier to dismiss them, without having to answer a million questions that people will have if not aware of the plan in advance.

 I have a separate article all about what to do if rain is expected on your San Francisco City Hall wedding day.
-Be sure to check it out below – there’s way more than I can fit into this one bullet point.
+Be sure to check it out below!
 Find the option that suits you best.
-Tip: Needs some advance planning, so don’t put off deciding on a rain (or adverse weather) plan!
+It definitely needs some advance planning, so don’t put off deciding on an adverse weather plan!

-I’ve seen all kinds of stuff take place that has impacted on my couples’ wedding days in different ways.
+I’ve seen all kinds of stuff take place that has impacted my couples’ wedding days.
 Events that commonly take place at San Francisco City Hall (and that can scupper the best-laid plans) are:

 - Protests